 The myriad rules and regulations enforced by the West Virginia Division of Motor Vehicles (DMV) apply to drivers of all ages and stages—and the state claims it imposes no special rules on drivers based on age alone.

 However, some of the legal controls discussed here, such as possible restrictions on a driver's license and procedures for securing disability parking plates and placards, may be especially relevant for older drivers.

-Time limits: All drivers must renew in person every five years; under the state’s “Drive for Five” program, drivers must renew in a year in which their ages are divisible by five—that is, when you turns 65, 70, 75, and so on.
+Time limits: All drivers must renew in person every five years; under the state's "Drive for Five" program, drivers must renew in a year in which their ages are divisible by five—that is, when you turn 65, 70, 75, and so on.
+Drivers can renew online.

 Vision test: Required at renewal if the driver has vision limitations.
 DMV personnel will conduct a test free.
 If more information is required, drivers must have an exam performed by an outside ophthalmologist or optometrist, who must complete a Vision Specialist's Exam Results and Certification.

 Written test: Generally required only if there are indications of driver impairment.